silksong-modding/Silksong.AssetHelper/docs/articles/tips.md

 The following are common issues that can happen with loaded assets and AssetHelper.

 * Never modify the asset directly!

 This can cause issues for anyone else - including the base game - who uses the asset.
 Instead, if it is a GameObject, you should always Instantiate the asset before modifying it.

-* Make sure to apply necessary modifications to the clone The cloned game object may or may not have properties you don't want.
+* Make sure to apply necessary modifications to the clone.

+The cloned game object may or may not have properties you don't want.
 Often you will need to:
   - Set the name of the cloned game object
   - Set the position of the cloned game object
-  - Remove certain components from the game object
+  - Remove certain components from the game object.
+Common components to remove include:
-  In particular, a PersistentBoolItem can sometimes cause problems if not intended.
+    - PersistentBoolItem (which the base game uses to disable the game object if it has already been "activated"
+	- TestGameObjectActivator, DeactivateIfPlayerdataTrue, DeactivateIfPlayerdataFalse

-### Requesting assets
+## Requesting assets

 When requesting assets using the @"Silksong.AssetHelper.Plugin.AssetRequestAPI" API, the following bits of advice might be useful.

-* List exactly the game objects you want to spawn
+* List exactly the game objects you want to spawn.

 For example, if you want to spawn the following two enemies from scene Memory_Coral_Tower:
   - `Battle Scenes/Battle Scene Chamber 2/Wave 10/Coral Brawler (1)`
   - `Battle Scenes/Battle Scene Chamber 2/Wave 1/Coral Hunter`